alexhernandezgarcia/gflownet/README.md

 env.get_action_space()
 >>> [(1,), (2,), (3,), (4,), (5,), (6,), (7,), (8,), (9,), (10,), (11,), (12,), (13,), (14,), (15,), (16,), (17,), (18,), (19,), (20,), (21,), (22,), (23,), (24,), (25,), (26,), (-1,)]
 ```
-This action space includes actions for adding each letter of the alphabet to the sequence, represented by indices from 1 to 26.
+For Scrabble environment, the action space is all english alphabet letters indexed from 1 to 26.
 The action (-1,) represents the end-of-sequence (EOS) action, indicating the termination of word formation.

 3. Taking a Random Step